Taxel/PlexTraktSync/README.md

  - Liked lists in Trakt are downloaded and all movies in PMS belonging to that list are added

- - None of the above requires a Plex Pass or Trakt VIP membership, downside: Needs to be executed manually or via cronjob, can not use live data via webhooks.
+ - None of the above requires a Plex Pass or Trakt VIP membership.
+Downside: Needs to be executed manually or via cronjob, can not use live data via webhooks.

 ## Setup
 To setup this on your own machine, first clone or download this repo.